 Paper Brightness- What does it mean?

 Paper brightness is measured from 0 to 100 and just like it sounds- is a measure of how bright the paper is.
 If you’ve ever seen dull paper that looks more off-white than white, you know exactly what I mean.
 The highest brightness you can get for your paper, the better off you’ll be.
-This will lead to a whiter paper overall, and better, more true to color prints.
+This will lead to a whiter paper overall, and better, more true to color prints, especially if you are printing inserts with color on them!

 Why Your Printer Matters